-The school has effective processes to ensure programme planning and pathways provide authentic learning and assessment opportunities to meet the needs of their students.
+The school have effective processes to ensure programme planning and pathways effectively provide authentic learning and assessment opportunities to meet the needs of their students.
 Assessment opportunities and practices are co-constructed by staff and students.
-A broader school curriculum has been developed that provides a wider range of courses and increased assessment activities based around student ability levels and interests.
+A broader school curriculum has been developed that provides a wider range of courses, and increased assessment activities based around student ability levels and interests.

-Self-review continues to be embedded, culturally responsive and effective, to support student engagement and attainment.
+Self-review continues to be embedded, culturally responsive and effective, to support high levels of student engagement and attainment.
 Thorough analysis and use of data allow the school to respond effectively to identified issues, develop, and monitor progress towards strategic goals, and improve outcomes for students.

-Credible assessment practice to meet student / ākonga needs
+Credible assessment practice to meet student needs

 Evidence of assessment practice meeting student needs.
-(CAAS Guidelines 2.5v-vii, 2.6i & ii and Assessment (including Examination) Rules for Schools with Consent to Assess 2021 5.1 - 5.7)
+(CAAS Guidelines 2.5v-vii, 2.6i & ii and Assessment (including Examination) Rules for Schools with Consent to Assess 2022 6-11)